 Lay the fritters out on a sheet pan and freeze them for an hour.
 Once they are frozen, put them in a zip-top bag and date them.
 They are good for up to 3 months, but if you see freezer burn, toss them.

-Yes, using the reheating instructions above, but they will take a little longer.
+Yes, using the reheating instructions above, but add a few extra minutes.

-If you like Easy Cabbage Fritters, check out on of these recipes!
+If you like Easy Cabbage Fritters, check out one of these recipes!

 - Total Time: 30 minutes